 If any of the movable public holidays fall on a Tuesday or Wednesday, the holiday is the preceding Monday.
 If it falls on a Thursday, Friday, Saturday, or Sunday, then the holiday is the following Monday.
 If the date of a non-movable holiday falls on Tuesday or Thursday, an extra holiday is added on the previous Monday or the following Friday, respectively.

-Vacation Benefits in Argentina
+Vacation Days in Argentina

 - Employees who have worked for an employer for more than 6 months are entitled to 2 weeks’ annual leave.